 There are several advantages to settling out of court.
 Settlements will consume less of your time and cost less in legal fees.
 You might also receive compensation quicker while avoiding the anxiety trials can produce.

 Even if you file a lawsuit, you might not have to go to court.
-Sometimes, after reviewing the evidence during discovery, the insurance company’s attorneys will make another offer.
+Sometimes, the insurance company’s attorneys will make another offer after reviewing the evidence during discovery.
 And in some cases, mediation is also an option.